Sican culture: Art and ideology

 Sicán art is representational in style and religious in nature.
 Features such as sculptural representation and the minimization of number of colors (one to three), were common among the art of many earlier cultures that flourished on the north coast of Peru.
 Sicán art reconfigured the motifs, conventions, and concepts of these antecedent cultures (mainly the Wari and Moche) into an overall new and unique style.
 The references to the old ideas, images and ways of antecedent cultures in Sicán art would have been useful in providing prestige and legitimacy to the new Sicán religion which was emerging.

 Sicán iconography is dominated by the Sican Deity It decorates all artistic media of the Sicán, including ceramics, metal works, and textiles.
+Metal objects such as silver beakers also served as important media for Sicán religious expression, often featuring iconography of supernatural figures, processions, and marine elements associated with cosmological beliefs and ritual practice.
 The icon is most commonly represented with a mask face and upturned eyes.
 Sometimes it may be shown with avian features, such as beaks, wings, and talons, which are evident in Early Sicán ceramics.
 These avian features are related to Naylamp, the key figure in Sicán mythology.
 The name "Naylamp" was first mentioned by the Spanish chronicler Miguel Cabello Valboa, who referred to the Moche figure "Naymlap" in his 1586 Miscelánea Antártica.
 Later authors believe the form is Mochica Ñañlap, of which the first part is ñañ "waterfowl"; a connexion has been made between the Moche and Chimú cultures and the empire of Chimor and the Mochica language.